 There are strict penalties if you are convicted of drink driving, including:

-However, this list does not reflect the everyday consequences of being caught drink driving which can include:
+In addition to these penalties are the everyday consequences of being caught drink driving which can include: